yanagi7393/binance-trader-c1/README.md

  - REPORT_BEST_INDEX: Set which reviewer was best on model reviews
  - EXCHANGE_API_KEY: API_KEY of binance.
 You can set API_KEY of binance future test-net, when you want to check behavior in test-net.
  - EXCHANGE_SECRET_KEY: SECRET_KEY of binance.
 You can set SECRET_KEY of binance future test-net, when you want to check behavior in test-net.
  - TEST_MODE: Give True or False.
-Give False when test in test-net.
+Give True when test in test-net.
+Give False when trade in real env.
  - WEBHOOK_URL: Give slack webhook url, the loggings will be sent to slack channel.
 ```